JGrotex/tci-wi-banking-extension/README.md

 # TCI WI Banking Extension
 first Version with just IBAN validation, more to come ...

+Usually you have to pay for those kind of services, with this Extension you can first of all host your own Version, and apply your own addantional Validations as well.

 Here you can test the running Service on TIBCO Cloud Integration & Web Integrator and including this Extension using Swagger UI http://www.godev.de/GOLib/swaggUI.html